A few words about Feta cheese

 The sheep and goat races used to produce feta have adapted to the mountainous terrain of the feta producing regions and their diet is based on the rich local flora.

-In Greece it is produced about 100,000 tons of feta in an annual basis.
+100,000 tons of feta are produced in annual basis in Greece.
 Not surprisingly, feta is the most consumed cheese in the country.

 It is used as a table cheese, as well as in salads, baked goods, casseroles, appetizers, and pastries.